by Dr. Charles Handler and Mark C. Healy, M.A.

 We are interested in collecting information from anyone who is involved in the staffing process for his or her organization.
 This includes recruiters, hiring managers, staffing and HR executives, consultants, etc. We welcome participants from companies of all locations, sizes, and industries.
 We are not able to use information from individual vendors of screening and assessment tools or persons who may consult to multiple organizations.

-Just click on “take the survey,” and you’ll be taken to the survey page.
+Just click here and you’ll be taken to the survey page.
 This page has all the information you will need to complete the survey.
 Please feel free to forward the survey to anyone you feel might be interested in participating.
-If you have any questions, just contact me at email@example.com.
+If you have any questions, just contact email@example.com.